wendyverdonk93/docs/content/api/other_requests/chargeback.md

 {{< description >}}
 ## Chargeback

-MultiSafepay can challenge the chargeback on your behalf, but to do so, we need documented proof of the order.
+MultiSafepay can challenge [chargebacks](/payments/chargebacks/) on your behalf.
+To do so, we need documented proof of the order.

-You can upload the files or documents via an API request, or email the Support Team at <support@multisafepay.com>
+You can upload the files or documents via a POST `/order/{order_id}/files` request.

-Read more about [chargebacks](/faq/chargebacks) on our documentation page.

 **Parameters**

 ----------------
 __type__ | string

 Specifies the payment flow for the checkout process.
-Options: chargeback.
+Options: `chargeback`.

 ----------------
 __base64__ | string